-The SoHum Park community farming allotment is located along side the beautiful Eel River within the Southern Humboldt Community Park.
-Local farmers and gardeners who have farmed on this land are dedicated to the wholesome stewardship of the land and providing fresh organic produce for our schools and community.
+The SoHum Park community farming allotment runs beside the beautiful Eel River.
+Local farmers and gardeners using this land are dedicated to wholesome stewardship of the land.
+Their mission is to provide fresh organic produce for our schools and community.

-As a community we’ve grown tens of thousands of watermelons without a drop of irrigation, planted some trees, learned how to fence out bears, contributed to the local economy, built an electric tractor, and remain committed to decreasing our petroleum footprint by cultivating horse-powered farming.
+Our farm has grown tens of thousands of watermelons without a drop of irrigation.
+We planted some trees.
+It was hard, but we learned how to fence out bears.
+And we contributed to the local economy.
+We built an electric tractor, and we remain committed to decreasing our petroleum footprint.

-With 16 acres of good soil under cultivation, the farm produces a wide variety of seasonal certified organic produce for the local retail market, the farmers market and local restaurants.
-The farm hosts school group visits, an apprenticeship program and seed saving and food preservation workshops.
+With several acres of good soil under cultivation, the Park farm produces a wide variety of seasonal, certified organic produce for the local retail market.
+Our produce also helps supply the farmers market and local restaurants.
+The farm hosts school group visits, an apprenticeship program, seed saving and food preservation workshops.